Saint Patrick’s Day:

 Where to Get It:

-A dark green pair of chinos like these ones from Dockers can be warn all fall and winter, and easily paired with any neutral tone shirt, sweater or jacket.
-They also work with multiple types of shoes, including sneakers, chukkas and pretty much any boots.
+An olive green pair of chinos like these ones from Mott and Bow can be warn all fall and winter, and easily paired with any neutral tone shirt, sweater or jacket.

 Rather than only wearing them once, St. Patty’s Day could be their swan song after two full seasons of consistent use.